-But if you serve people, at some point those people are going to want to meet with you, and they’re not going to want to meet with you in your living room as Thomas the Fucking Tank Engine plays in the background, the dogs are barking, and the kids are running in circles pantsless talking about the pee monster.
-When people hire a lawyer, they want to hire a consumate legal professional, and because the shitstains of the general public have no idea what really makes a decent attorney, they look to the trappings of the profession: the suit, the car, the office, the wood paneling on the walls, all of that shit.
-You, in your sweatpants that read “Juicy” on the ass (seriously fucking Jerry, stop it), lounging in a recliner, do not exude the image of a professional.
+But if you serve people, at some point those people are going to want to meet with you, and they’re not going to want to meet with you in your living room as Thomas the Tank Engine plays in the background, the dogs are barking, and the kids are running in circles pantsless talking about the pee monster.
+When people hire a lawyer, they want to hire a consumate legal professional, and because the general public has no idea what really makes a decent attorney, they look to the trappings of the profession: the suit, the car, the office, the wood paneling on the walls, all of that crap.
+You, in your sweatpants that read “Juicy” on the ass (seriously Jerry, stop it), lounging in a recliner, do not exude the image of a professional.

 3. You Can’t Just Rely On The Internet.

 Over a year ago now I wrote a piece on how to originate clients with absolutely no budget.
-The first two tips that I gave folks were internet based – start a website or a blog, and keep posting shit to both to get clients to see your smiling face, complete with shit-eating grin and all.
+The first two tips that I gave folks were internet based – start a website or a blog, and keep posting rubbish to both to get clients to see your smiling face, complete with a grin and all.

-But you can’t just fucking rely on the internet and SEO to bring you clients.
+But you can’t just rely on the internet and SEO to bring you clients.
 That’s not how it works.
-That’s a passive form of client acquisition, and when you’re fighting for every dollar you assholes can’t afford to be passive.
+And I don’t mean to take away from SEO there, because we all know how valuable that can be in bringing in new clients.
+If you don’t believe me, take a look at these case studies which prove how effective good seo services can be.
+Increasing your traffic to your website means that you will get more clients.
+It’s really that simple.
+Of course, you should employ the right methods and strategies to target the local audience.
+This is possible when you try to gain traffic from search engines based on geo-located searches by customers.
+In simpler terms, some of the best local seo tools can attract your local clients.
+But that’s a passive form of client acquisition, and when you’re fighting for every dollar you assholes can’t afford to be passive.
 I’m not saying you need to be stalking emergency rooms and funeral homes like some low-rent Paul Newman (that would be solicitation, and it’s bad), but you definitely need to be doing more than dicking around online.
 You have to get the fuck out there.

 Sitting in the office waiting for the phone to ring doesn’t generate clients, kids.
-What you have to do is go give talks at libraries about wills, meet with church groups, network with insurance agents and chiropractors so they can suggest you to people, and hand a fucking business card to every person you meet.
+What you have to do is go give talks at libraries about wills, meet with church groups, network with insurance agents and chiropractors so they can suggest you to people, and hand a business card to every person you meet.
 Back when I sold cars, I used to go down into the city and look for the most busted, beat-up, horrible rust buckets I could find on the street.
-Then I would jot ‘We buy cars” on the back of my salesman’s business card and slip it under the windshield, because I had to make people think it was time to trade in and look for something new to get them in the door, and it worked to some extent.
-That shit originated sales.
+Then I would jot ‘We buy cars” on the back of my salesman business cards and slip them under the windshield, because I had to make people think it was time to trade in and look for something new to get them in the door, and it worked to some extent.
+That stuff originated sales.

 4. You’ll Probably Fail.

-And the reason is…a lot of lawyers aren’t businessmen, salesmen, accountants, office managers, and all of the other things you’re more or less required to be in order to be a success at business.
+And the reason for all these failures is…a lot of lawyers aren’t businessmen, salesmen, accountants, office managers, and all of the other things you’re more or less required to be a success at business.
 So what’s your goal in going solo?
 Is it to build a big enough book of clients that you’ll get into another firm?
 Fine.
 You just have to be good enough at the non-lawyering parts of the job to make it till then.

 But if it’s to build a thriving practice, you have to be a jack of all trades, not just a jackass in a suit.
 Otherwise, you’re flirting with failure right out of the gate.
 Because running a goddamn business is hard.